 Where better place to find your favourite tipple.
-We now have our license to sell alcohol and we are aiming to have a different local producer every week.
+We now have our license to sell alcohol and we now have a different local producer every week.

 After only being in existence just over a year they won A TOP INTERNATIONAL AWARD IN

 SAN FRANSICO FOR THEIR LONDON DRY GIN, reports Produced in Kent.
 The

 gin was awarded a prestigious Silver Medal at the San Francisco World Spirits

 Competition 2017.
 Silver Medal winners are “outstanding in their

 among the best examples of their particular category.”
 The Greensand Ridge